czbiohub-sf/cerebra/README.md

 This table contains only genomic (_i.e._ DNA-level) coordinates.
 Often the next questions are: what are the genes associated with these variants, and what are the peptide-level effects of these variants?
-`cerebra` queries a reference genome (.fa) and annotation (.gtf) to match each DNA-level variant with its associated gene, and its probable peptide-level variant.
+`cerebra` queries a reference genome (.fa) and annotation (.gtf) to match each DNA-level variant with its associated gene, and its probable protein variant.
 `cerebra` produces the following outfile:

 ```